Common ostrich: Behaviour and ecology

 Common ostriches normally spend the winter months in pairs or alone.
 Only 16 percent of common ostrich sightings were of more than two birds.
 During breeding season and sometimes during extreme rainless periods ostriches live in nomadic groups of five to 100 birds (led by a top hen) that often travel together with other grazing animals, such as zebras or antelopes.
 Ostriches are diurnal, but may be active on moonlit nights.
 They are most active early and late in the day.
 The male common ostrich territory is between 2 and 20 km2.

 With their acute eyesight and hearing, common ostriches can sense predators such as lions from far away.
-When being pursued by a predator, they have been known to reach speeds in excess of 70 km/h, or possibly 80 km/h and can maintain a steady speed of 50 km/h, which makes the common ostrich the world's fastest two-legged animal.
+When being pursued by a predator, they have been known to reach speeds in excess of 70 km/h, or possibly 80 km/h and can maintain a steady speed of 50 km/h, which makes the common ostrich the fastest bipedal animal.
 When lying down and hiding from predators, the birds lay their heads and necks flat on the ground, making them appear like a mound of earth from a distance, aided by the heat haze in their hot, dry habitat.

 When threatened, common ostriches run away, but they can cause serious injury and death with kicks from their powerful legs.
 Their legs can only kick forward.
+The kick from an ostrich can yield 225 kgf.

 Feeding

-They mainly feed on seeds, shrubs, grass, fruit, and flowers; occasionally they also eat insects such as locusts, small reptiles such as lizards, and occasionally animal remains left by carnivorous predators.
+They mainly feed on seeds, shrubs, grass, fruit, and flowers; occasionally they also eat insects such as locusts, rodents such as mice, small reptiles such as lizards, and animal remains left by carnivorous predators.
 Lacking teeth, they swallow pebbles that act as gastroliths to grind food in the gizzard.
 When eating, they will fill their gullet with food, which is in turn passed down their esophagus in the form of a ball called a bolus.
 The bolus may be as much as 210 mL.
 After passing through the neck (there is no crop) the food enters the gizzard and is worked on by the aforementioned pebbles.
 The gizzard can hold as much as 1300 g, of which up to 45% may be sand and pebbles.
 Common ostriches can go without drinking for several days, using metabolic water and moisture in ingested plants, but they enjoy liquid water and frequently take baths where it is available.
 They can survive losing up to 25% of their body weight through dehydration.